-At Rider, Community Service is defined as work performed by a person or group of people that benefits others.
+At Rider, volunteer community service is defined as work performed by a person or group of people that benefits others.
 The service provided should meet a specific and identified need in the community through a connection with a non-profit or other community-based organization.
 You should be able to articulate the need being addressed and the people/organization that benefit from your service.
 Performing volunteer service means that you donate your time and talents.
-You do not get paid to perform community service, although sometimes food or small gifts, like a t-shirt, are given to volunteers.
+You do not get paid to perform volunteer service, although sometimes food or small gifts, like a t-shirt, are given to volunteers.

-If your time is spent volunteering for more than one organization, you will enter the hours as Service Hours in BroncNation.
-However, some community service at Rider is more structured and there is a form in BroncNation specifically for those experiences.
+If your time is spent volunteering with more than one organization you will enter the hours as Service Hours in BroncNation.
+However, some volunteer service at Rider is more structured and there is a form in BroncNation specifically for those experiences.
 If you volunteer at least 20 hours with End Hunger Advocates, Friendly Visitor Program, Rider Votes, or any other organization listed under the Civic and Community Engagement experience category you will need to complete that Experience Form in BroncNation.
 If you perform any other type of volunteer service, you should enter the time as Service Hours.

 - 1 point - 20 to 49 hours

 - 2 points - 50 to 99 hours

 - 3 points – 100 or more hours

 Use this method when you have performed volunteer service with multiple organizations.
 To record the hours you volunteered, log in to BroncNation.
 Click on your initial or photo at the top right to open the right-side menu.
 Select Service Hours to open a new window and complete the short form.

 Important: you must select an organization from the drop down menu.
 If no organization is shown, you should return to the BroncNation home page.
 Under Organizations search for and select Office of Service and Civic Engagement and submit a request for membership.
 Then return to the Service Hours form, complete it and click Create.